fhunleth/relsync/README.md

 so long as they are stopped in the presync part of the script.

 Here's an example usage to synchronize the release in the `_rel` directory with a remote node on a Beaglebone.
-Note that the remote node has to already have its name and cookie configured.

-    relsync --destnode testnode@beaglebone --hooks relsync_hooks.erl --cookie beagle --sname relsync
+    relsync --destination-node testnode@beaglebone --hooks relsync_hooks.erl --cookie beagle --sname relsync

 ## Building